ecilasun/tinysys/gateware/README.md

-# Gateware version 1.06
+# Gateware version 1.07

-The gateware binary contains version 1.06 of the device.
+The gateware binary contains version 1.07 of the device.
-There is no need for a ROM file if you have an old one, but it's recommended to use a ROM version >=1.05 if required.
+There is no need for a ROM file.<br>
+If you have an older one, you can simply delete it, or use a `rom.bin` file with version 1.07 or higher.

 # Changes:
 1.04:<br>